Join Our Team in Tennessee! We'll Train You to Become a Whitewater Raft Guide!

 Smoky Mountain Outdoors (SMO) has a long-standing record of training great river guides.
 Over the past two decades, we have trained hundreds of guides, many of whom have continued on to other rivers both in the states and internationally.
 Several guide schools are held each spring.
 In order to provide a low trainer/trainee ratio, each class has limited space, so apply early!

-Once accepted into our guide program, we ask for a non-refundable payment of $300.
+Once accepted into our guide program, we will ask for a non-refundable payment of $150.
+The remaining $150 will be paid on the first day of training.
 This payment is to cover for the cost of your guide gear, and must be paid in full to reserve your space the program.
+More information on this can be found in the guide packet that will be sent to you after completion of your application.

 The Employee Experience